 University of Kansas Community Tool Box

-A framework and supports for creating coalitions or collaborative partnerships.
+Offers a framework and supports for creating coalitions or collaborative partnerships.

 Creating and Sustaining Cross-System Collaboration to Support Families in Child Welfare with Co-Occurring Issues: An Administrator's Handbook (PDF - 1,481 KB)